ieeeismar/ieeeismarwebsite/2025/attend/registration.md

 * **IEEE Member:** To qualify for member registration, you must be an IEEE member.
 Your membership number is required on the registration page.
 * **IEEE Life Member:** To qualify for IEEE Life Member registration, your membership number is required at the registration page.

+### Track-Specific Registration Policies

+<strong>Video Presentations</strong><br>
+Video presentations are treated the same as on-site presentations, and therefore require Regular Registration.

+<strong>Doctoral Consortium (DC)</strong><br>
+For participants presenting only in the DC track, Student Registration is permitted in line with the purpose of the track.
+If a DC participant is also presenting in another track (e.g., Papers, Posters, Demos, or Workshop Papers), a Regular Registration is required.

+<strong>Workshop Papers</strong><br>
+Since workshop papers are also included in the ISMAR 2025 Adjunct Proceedings, at least one author must complete a Regular Author Registration.
+Please select Author → Papers and enter your Workshop Paper ID in the Contribution Number field (as used at the time of final submission).
+Example: W-DHXR-1234

+<strong>Student Volunteers (SVs)</strong><br>
+Please note that Student Volunteer registration waivers do not cover Author Registration.
+If a Student Volunteer is also an author of an accepted paper, they must still complete a Regular Registration.

 ---